Tourism is about the the experiences people have and the activities they participate in, when they travel.

 - Tour Guide - Leads or transports passengers, individuals or groups on local and daily tours, arranges itineraries, provides commentary on points of interest and creates positive experiences for tourists and visitors.

 - Tourism/Visitor information provider - Provides information on accommodation, restaurants, tours, local attractions and other seasonal activities or interest.

 Education and Training

 The Irish higher education system has a well developed range of courses.
 Typical titles include:

 - Travel and Tourism

-Most undergraduate courses will include a period of work experience as part of the course, varying in length from 6 months to one year.
+Most undergraduate degree programmes will include a period of work experience, varying in length from six months to one year.
 This work experience is seen to be a central part of courses, where the student obtains the opportunity to practice what they have learned in college or university.
 Employers also see great value in this work experience when considering the employment of graduates.